WyvrnRes/Res-Softaim/README.md

    Note: You can pick a different YOLOv5 model size.
 TensorRT's power allows for larger models if desired!

 If you've followed these steps, you should be all set with TensorRT! ⚙️🚀

+Dont forget to select your model in the menu!